 According to the sketchy data available, all VDTs (which of course include video games and televisions as well as computer monitors) emit varying amounts of radiation over a broad spectrum.
 The transformers release VLF and ELF waves, while microwaves, X rays, and ultraviolet emanate from the screen.
 Poorly adjusted or malfunctioning terminals can emit enormous amounts; two machines tested in the offices of Long Island's Newsday, for example, were producing 15,000 microwatts of radio energy.
 There's no information whatever on the synergisms that may operate amid this varied radiation over long periods of time, but I suspect that the birth defects are primarily due to the ELF component.

 Meanwhile, the only American "research" on the problem continues to be the daily lives of our 10 million or more console operators.
-Despite the reassurances, at least a third to a half of the workers continue to suffer hea daches, nausea, neck and back pain, and vision impairment.
-In fact, a 1983 survey of eleven hundren UPI employees conducted by some sympathetic attention to human engineering.
-The birth defects and cataracts probably won't disappear so easily, however.
-Certainly pregnant women should be allowed temporary reassignment without loss of pay, a right already accepted in much of Western Europe and recently put into law in Ontario.
-That won't protect sperm cells and unfertilized eggs, however.
-Regular maintenance and a lead-impregnated glass or acrylic screen (such as is used in nuclear power plant windows) can vir- tually eliminate ionizing radiation, but screen-generated microwaves re- quire a transparent shield that still conducts electrical energy-a product that doesn't yet exist.
-Some frequencies of EMR are easy to block simply by using metal cabinets instead of the cheaper plastic ones, but VLF and ELF waves require grounded shielding.
-All these preven- tive measures are expenses that most manufacturers and managers have been loath to accept; until they do, workers will be paying the entire price.

-Arthur Frank, then at New York's Mount Sinai School of Medicine, suggested that VDT users lose so much time due to eye problems and neck pain that the effects may become a major drain on the economy by the end of the decade.
+Despite the reassurances, at least a third to a half of the workers continue to suffer headaches, nausea, neck and back pain, and vision impairment.
+In fact, a 1983 survey of eleven hundred UPI employees conducted by Arthur Frank, then at New York's Mount Sinai School of Medicine, suggested that VDT users lose so much time due to eye problems and neck pain that the effects may become a major drain on the economy by the end of the decade.